Tym17/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 * options - list of parameters.
 Contains both mandatory (map_file, settings_map_file, bulk_size) and optional (custom_option, resource_adapter_class_name, prefix_source, prefix_dest, log_file) parameters

 Change prefix option in case Magento was installed with prefix in database tables.
 It can be set for Magento 1 and Magento 2 databases.
-Use the “source_prefix” and “dest_prefix” configuration options accordingly.
+Use the "source_prefix" and "dest_prefix" configuration options accordingly.

 Configuration data is accessible via \Migration\Config class.

-<h2 id="step-internals">Step internals</h2>
+## Step internals {#step-internals}

 The migration process consists of steps.

 Step is a unit that provides functionality required for migration some separated data.
 Step can consist of one or more stages e.g. integrity check, data, volume check, delta.

-By default there are several steps (Map, EAV, URL Rewrites, and so on).
+By default, there are several steps (Map, EAV, {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} Rewrites, and so on).
 You can optionally add your own steps as well.

 Steps related classes are located in the src/Migration/Step directory.

 To execute a Step class, the class must be defined in config.xml file.

 {% highlight xml %}